Void-ux/aiob2/README.md

 ---

-aiob2 is compatible with Python 3.8+ (this is an estimate).
+aiob2 is compatible with Python 3.8+.
 To install aiob2, run the following command in your (virtual) environment.

 ```shell
 pip install aiob2